bagisto/bagisto/README.md

 ![enter image description here](https://raw.githubusercontent.com/bagisto/temp-media/master/every-need.png)

-With Bagisto, you can easily create use cases for various commerce needs like Marketplaces, PWA, Native Mobile Apps, Multi-Tenants systems and many more.
+With Bagisto, you can easily create use cases for various commerce needs like Marketplaces, PWA, Native Mobile Apps, Multi-Tenants systems, and many more.

 # Built In Extensions